Semistable reduction of modular curves associated with maximal subgroups in prime level: Non-split Cartan structures

 \subsection{Stable model for ${X}_{\mathrm{ns}} (p)_\Q$}

 Now we deal with the case of pure level $p$ non-split Cartan.
-We therefore take quotients of our fine modular curves by the Galois group of the additional level structure ${\cal P}$ to produce the desired coarse moduli space.
+We therefore assume the additional level structure ${\cal P}$ is Galois, and take the quotient of our fine modular curves by its Galois group to produce the desired coarse moduli spaces.